+Determine tribe eligibility via tribal directory on U.S. Department of the Interior Indian

+Affairs.

 Proof of membership or enrollment in a federally recognized tribe or one of the five

 approved state tribes will be determined through possession of a tribally issued

 enrollment card or through possession of a letter from the tribal enrollment office stating

 that the applicant is a member of the tribe.

 Non-occupant Co-Borrower not required to be an enrolled member of the tribe.

 Borrower residency status

 An eligible Borrower who is an Indian must be

+○ A U.S citizen

-A lawful permanent resident alien; or A non-permanent resident alien
+A lawful permanent resident alien; or

-A non-permanent resident allen
+A non-permanent resident alien

 6. Eligible States Based on the States and Areas that the Client is approved to lend in.

-o.
-Eligible States Based on the States and Areas that the Client is approved to lend in.

-7 111D 404 backethle Bin in affect with

 7. HUD 184 Ineligible District of Columbia

 States Delaware

 Georgia

 Hawaii

 Kentucky

 Maryland

 New Hampshire

 New Jersey

-Ohio
+• Ohio

 Pennsylvania

 Vermont

 West Virginia

-HUD 184 State Approvals